M. D. Taseer: Early life

 M. D. Taseer was born in Ajnala, Amritsar district, Punjab, on 28 February 1902 to a family of Kashmiri ancestry.
-His father, a peasant named Mian Atta ud Din, died when he was a small child, and he was brought up by his maternal uncle Mian Nizam ud Din in Lahore.
+His father, a tribesman from kashmir named Mian Atta ud Din Taseer, died when he was a small child, and he was brought up by his uncle Mian Nizam ud Din Taseer in Lahore.
 He was a friend of Allama Iqbal since his childhood.

 In 1933 Taseer started a literary journal called Karwan.
 After his M. A., while employed as an assistant professor in the University of Punjab, Lahore, he went to University of Cambridge for a PhD in English literature, with Iqbal's letter of recommendation.
 He reached London in 1933 and began his M. Litt. at Pembroke College, Cambridge.
-His research supervisor Sir Arthur Quiller-Couch the University Senate to allow him to work on his PhD without obtaining an M. Litt first.
+His research supervisor Sir Arthur Quiller-Couch asked the University Senate to allow him to work on his PhD without obtaining an M. Litt first.
 His PhD thesis was titled "India and the Near East in English literature from the earliest times to 1924".
-Taseer is said to be the first person from the Indian subcontinent to have obtained a PhD in English Literature in England, but it is not true because Taseer completed his PhD at Cambridge in 1936, whereas Saiyid Abdul Latif, was awarded a doctorate in English literature more than a decade before Taseer.
-Latif competed his PhD from the University of London in 1924.
+Taseer is said to be the first person from the Indian subcontinent to have obtained a PhD in English Literature in England, but it is not true because Taseer completed his PhD at Cambridge in 1936, whereas Saiyid Abdul Latif, was awarded a doctorate in English literature from the University of London in 1924.